About Our Services

 - Support and guidance related to community resources, Individualized Education Plans (IEP), and more.

-3. Partner with the Family Hope Center (6-12 month follow-up: re-evaluation and review of therapeutic plan
+Partner with the Family Hope Center (6-12 month follow-up: re-evaluation and review of therapeutic plan)

-As children age and improve in their functional abilities and overall development, it is important to periodically review, update, or modify the treatments and strategies included in their plan.
-The Family Hope Center offers revisit appointments to families (typically 6-12 months after initial visit).
+As children age and improve their abilities and overall development, it is important to periodically review, update, and modify the treatments and strategies included in their plan.
+The Family Hope Center offers periodic reviews for families (typically in 6-12 month intervals).

-A primary concern of many parents is the cost of our services compared to other medical treatments or therapies.
-This page is intended to address some of those concerns and to explain the value of our service model given the diverse range of expertise we provide.
+A primary concern of many parents is the cost of services.
+We believe the value of our service model given the diverse range of expertise we provide is far higher than standard therapy models for two important reasons.

-2. We believe that by teaching parents skills and strategies they can implement directly at home, the value of what parents receive per hour from the Family Hope Center is much greater than traditional therapeutic interventions that involve only the therapist and the child.
+2. Teaching parents skills and strategies they can implement directly at home greatly increases the value of what families receive per hour from the Family Hope Center since traditional therapeutic interventions involve only the therapist and the child.

 - Parents can implement these interventions at home more frequently and/or intensively than is possible during a traditional one-hour per week appointment.

-The Parent Training Conference is an intensive 3-day conference that involves 30+ hours of group instruction, practical demonstrations, small group workshops, and frequent/structured opportunities for question/answer periods.
+The online Parent Training Course includes 30+ hours of instruction, practical demonstrations, and frequent/structured opportunities for questions and feedback.

-A 2-day appointment at the Family Hope Center involves an extensive evaluation of your child, consultation with multiple specialists, an individualized treatment program, and parent training.
+An appointment at the Family Hope Center involves an extensive evaluation of your child, consultation with multiple specialists, an individualized treatment program, and 1-1 parent training and support.
+Parents are encouraged to choose the best option for their family.

-- Day 1 – children receive a comprehensive evaluation from one of our clinical staff, a review of your child’s medical history, full medical appointment and physical check, nutritional consultation, and an orthopedic consultation.
+- Evaluation: your child receives a comprehensive evaluation from one of our clinical staff, a review of your child’s medical history, full medical appointment and physical check, nutritional consultation, and an orthopedic consultation

-- Day 2 – parents receive practical, step-by-step instruction on various components of an individualized home treatment program, tailored to their child based on the previous day’s evaluations by various members of the team.
+- Treatment Program: parents receive practical, step-by-step instruction on various components of an individualized home treatment program, tailored to their child based on the previous day’s evaluations by various members of the team.
 Parents receive individualized instruction in behavioral strategies, social/emotional development, sensory interventions, fine/gross motor interventions, educational programs, and breathing programs.

 Additional Financial Resources